VictoriaXie/course-project-tot-android/phase2/design_document.md

 #The Single-responsibility principle

-Classes were designed such that each only has one responsibility.
+Classes were designed such that each class has only one responsibility.
 For instance, the UserModel class gets changed only when we need to change the rule of setting user name or their login password (ex: change the password length requirement to at least 12 characters instead of 8), and it won’t affect other classes.
 We are using MVC architecture to ensure that each class follows the Single responsibility principle.
 For instance, we have four controller classes, and for each controller class, we only have one corresponding UI class, so the only reason to change the controller class is when we make changes to the corresponding UI class.